MollenFerneus/Data_Projects_Scrapping_Books/README.md

   - requests

-To install the Jupyter Notebook or Python libraries, please use uncle google search engine.
+To find out how to install Jupyter Notebook or Python libraries, please use uncle google search engine.